qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 ## Entry Point Definition

-The bitcode contains the definition of the LLVM function that should be invoked when the program is executed, referred to as "entry point" in the rest of this profile specification.
+The bitcode contains the definition of the LLVM function that will be invoked when a [quantum program](#glossary) is executed, referred to as the module's "entry point" in the rest of this profile specification.
 The name of this function may be chosen freely, as long as it is a valid [global identifier](https://llvm.org/docs/LangRef.html#identifiers) according to the LLVM standard.
-The entry point is identified by a custom function attribute; the section on [attributes](#attributes) defines which attributes must be attached to the entry point function.
+Entry points are identified by a custom function attribute; the section on [attributes](#attributes) defines which attributes must be attached to an entry point function.

-The entry point may not take any parameters and must return an exit code in the form of a 64-bit integer.
-The exit code `0` must be used to indicate a successful execution of the program.
+A Base Profile compliant entry point may not take any parameters and must return an exit code in the form of a 64-bit integer.
+The exit code `0` must be used to indicate a successful execution of the quantum program.

-The function body consists of four [basic blocks](https://en.wikipedia.org/wiki/Basic_block), connected by an unconditional branching that terminates a block and defines the next block to execute, i.e., its successor.
-Execution starts at the entry block and follows the [control flow graph](https://en.wikipedia.org/wiki/Control-flow_graph) defined by the block terminators; block names/block identifiers may be chosen arbitrarily, and the order in which blocks are listed in the function definition may deviate from the [example above](#program-structure).
+The body of an entry point function consists of four [basic blocks](https://en.wikipedia.org/wiki/Basic_block), connected by an unconditional branching that terminates a block and defines the next block to execute, i.e., its successor.
+Execution starts at the entry block and follows the [control flow graph](https://en.wikipedia.org/wiki/Control-flow_graph) defined by the block terminators.
+Block names/block identifiers may be chosen arbitrarily, and the order in which blocks are listed in the function definition may deviate from the [example above](#program-structure).
 The final block is terminated by a `ret` instruction to exit the function and return the exit code.